Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

-Everyone in their natal chart has a sign that's placed in Venus.
+Everyone in their natal chart has a sign that’s placed in Venus.
 This part of your chart has to do with how you relate to others.
-When it comes to those anxious butterflies in your stomach, you have Venus to blame.
-The planet acts like Cupid: it has the unique ability to conjure up feelings between two people. . . or one very unrequited person.
+When it comes to sweaty palms on dates and anxious butterflies in your stomach, you have Venus to thank for that.
+The planet acts like Cupid: it has the unique ability to conjure up feelings between two people. . . or she’ll stir up one very unrequited person.

 Do all feelings stem from the influence of Venus?
 No. We can’t blame the planets and stars for everything.
 It is more for entertainment purposes and understanding metaphors that we talk about the ruling planets.

 We talk about the ruling planets to try to understand things on a story level.
-Each of the planets are packed with stories from Greek and Roman mythology.
+The planets are packed with stories from Greek and Roman mythology.

 Astronomers have kept an eye on Venus for thousands of years.
 Its bright glow and proximity to us has dazzled many philosophers.
-The gaseous and hot planet contains many mysteries we don't yet fully understand in science.
+The gaseous and hot planet yields many mysteries that we don’t fully understand yet in science.
 We have only just begun to explore our neighbor planet.

 The planet amazed and baffled the Romans.
 They named it after the goddess of love, beauty, and money.
 Venus = Aphrodite.

-The planet of Venus represents your own personal tastes, aesthetics, and desires.
+The planet represents your own personal tastes, aesthetics, and desires.
 The planet promotes love and connection.
 It can be hedonistic, it can be impractical, and it can be magnificent.
-Venus is symbolic of all our ideals on paradise.
+Venus is symbolic of our ideals.

 Taurus is often compared to the Genesis story in Judeo-Christianity.
 Adam is one with the Garden of Eden; he is in paradise, and he is in harmony with the flora and fauna.
-Adam and Eve live happily together, until they eat the fruit from the tree of knowledge and life.
-After eating it, they're kicked out of their home, their paradise, and they must survive in the wild and desolate.
+Adam and Eve live happily together until they eat the fruit from the tree of knowledge of good and evil.
+After eating it, they’re kicked out of their paradise, and they must survive in the wilderness.

 Venus reminds us to take care of Earth, to nurture it as it nurtures us.
-When we are not living in harmony with the planet and polluting it, we can expect the planet to fight back and become a chaotic, imbalanced place.
-If we don't respect the planet, it will reject us: just as the Garden of Eden rejected Adam and Eve.
+When we are not living in harmony with the planet, we can expect the planet to fight back and become a chaotic, imbalanced place.
+If we don’t respect the planet, it will reject us: just as the Garden of Eden rejected Adam and Eve.